VirgilSecurity/ionic-admin-nodejs/README.md

 #### Authentication

-Ionic Management API require [authentication](https://dev.ionic.com/api/usage/authentication).
+Ionic Management API requires [authentication](https://dev.ionic.com/api/usage/authentication).
 In order to use API authentication, an Ionic Administrator account must be created.
 This account must have access to the API, via the scope `access:api`.
 Further authorization is required for each operation.
 For example, if making a request to create a new policy, the user must be assigned to a role that grants permission to create new policies, via the scope `policies:create`.

 There are three supported authentication schemes: